Cossy179/Grade-Calculator-LongForm/README.md

 ## Disclaimer

 This model is not guaranteed to provide accurate grades and should be used as a tool to assist in grading rather than a replacement for human grading.
-This is only a test model and should not be deployed for industry use. for more accurate model visit:
+This is only a test model and should not be deployed for industry use.
+For more accurate model visit:

 https://github.com/Cossy179/Grade-Marker-Bert